zovoilis-lab/Flye/docs/USAGE.md

 * The algorithm resolves repeats using the read information and graph structure
 * The unbranching paths in the graph are output as contigs

-After resolving bridged repeats, Trestle module attempts to resolve simple unbridged repeats (of multiplicity 2) using the heterogeneities between repeat copies.
+If enabled, after resolving bridged repeats, Trestle module attempts to resolve simple unbridged repeats (of multiplicity 2) using the heterogeneities between repeat copies.
 Finally, Flye performs polishing of the resulting assembly to correct the remaining errors: